bigwiv/Biopython-cn/en/chr04.rst

     Section \ `18.1.6 <#sec:FASTQ-filtering-example>`__) or secondary
     structure information (e.g. from Stockholm/PFAM alignment files).
 **.annotations**
-    ®C A dictionary of additional information about the sequence.
+    ‚Äì A dictionary of additional information about the sequence.
 The keys are the name of the information, and the information is contained in the value.
-This allows the addition of more °∞unstructured°± information to the sequence.
+This allows the addition of more ‚Äúunstructured‚Äù information to the sequence.
 **.features**
-    ®C A list of ``SeqFeature`` objects with more structured information about the features on a sequence (e.g. position of genes on a genome, or domains on a protein sequence).
+    ‚Äì A list of ``SeqFeature`` objects with more structured information about the features on a sequence (e.g. position of genes on a genome, or domains on a protein sequence).
 The structure of sequence features is described below in